jhandguy/obsidian-vault/README.md

   push        Encrypt and push local vault to Git

 Flags:
   -h, --help          help for ov
-  -p, --password string   password to encrypt/decrypt the obsidian vault
       --path string   path to the obsidian vault (default ".")

 Use "ov [command] --help" for more information about a command.
 ```